woocommerce/woocommerce-ios/docs/ARCHITECTURE.md

 ## **Yosemite.framework**

 The [Yosemite framework](YOSEMITE.md) is the keystone of our architecture.
-Encapsulates all of the Business Logic of our app, and interacts with both, the Networking and
+Encapsulates all of the Business Logic of our app, and interacts with both the Networking and
 Storage layers.

 More on [Yosemite](YOSEMITE.md)